-- As an opening point, the Respondent submits that in the present case the Panel must reach its 122. decision looking at the existing strands of evidence which, together, form a conviction strong enough to comfortably support a conclusion that an individual athlete has been personally involved in the scheme.
+- 107. As an opening point, the Respondent submits that in the present case the Panel must reach its decision looking at the existing strands of evidence which, together, form a conviction strong enough to comfortably support a conclusion that an individual athlete has been personally involved in the scheme.
 To do so, the Panel would have to start by asking the question whether there are indications that the Athlete may have been involved.
 This is notably linked with the issue of the sport in question, the presence on the Duchess List and also the personal profile of the Athlete.
 The first of these elements would be of contextual nature, whereas the next ones would be of an objective nature.
 Further, it is, according to the Respondent, evident that the objective of the scheme could not be achieved if the Athlete did not know that she was benefitting from a "doping carte blanche".
 The effective implementation of such a system requires the active and conscious participation of the Athlete.
 This would be particularly true for the provision of clean urine for the clean urine bank in the form it was implemented in Sochi, for which the athletes had to deliver significant amounts of urine.
-Accordingly, when and once an athlete's involvement is considered as established and especially when swapping with her own urine is confirmed through presence of urine with elevated sodium level, presence of significant marks or foreign DNA, then the inference would necessarily follow that her involvement in the scheme required personal knowledge thereof and participation therein. - 123.
-The Respondent notes that the panels in the Other Proceedings reached that exact conclusion when addressing the cases in which they accepted the evidence relating to abnormal sodium level as conclusive in regard to swapping.
+Accordingly, when and once an athlete's involvement is considered as established and especially when swapping with her own urine is confirmed through presence of urine with elevated sodium level, presence of significant marks or foreign DNA, then the inference would necessarily follow that her involvement in the scheme required personal knowledge thereof and participation therein. - The Respondent notes that the panels in the Other Proceedings reached that exact conclusion when addressing the cases in which they accepted the evidence relating to abnormal sodium level as conclusive in regard to swapping.
 According to the Respondent, the same conclusion has however also to be drawn based on the presence of multiple T-marks implying, when assessed in context, that a sample was opened and swapped as one would not open a B-Sample just to leave the same urine inside.
-The LIMS would bring further evidence that the athletes concerned were active participants in the scheme, as they are the most likely source of the information linked to their respective sample numbers. - 124.
+The LIMS would bring further evidence that the athletes concerned were active participants in the scheme, as they are the most likely source of the information linked to their respective sample numbers. - 109.
 In the present matter, a first element of evidence of the Appellant's personal involvement would be found in Dr Rodchenkov's testimony and the fact that her name appears on the Duchess List.
-In particular, Dr Rodchenkov states that the Appellant was a protected athlete involved in the scheme and that he recalls that the Appellant had abnormal blood parameters (datapoints), which indicated an ADRV for abuse of EPO.
+In particular, Dr Rodchenkov recalls that the Appellant's urine samples collected at the Sochi Games were swapped.
 Given that Dr Rodchenkov has no specific interest in incriminating the Appellant, his testimony should be preferred to the ones of the Appellant herself and Dr Rodionova.
-Even if the significance of Dr Rodchenkov's allegations with respect to the Appellant's blood values is limited, as this is not an ABP case, his allegations are not proven wrong by the expert report on her blood values provided by the Appellant.
-Indeed, the Appellant's Haemotological Profile from ADAMS would report no valid blood sample between 7 November 2013 and 4 August 2014 and the value of the controls which were implemented by the IBU in this period has to be considered with reservation.
 In any event, Dr Rodchenkov's allegation that the biathlon team was affected by doping practices has been proven correct as several athletes have failed EPO tests or were convicted for using the Duchess Cocktail substances.
-In relation to the list of samples purportedly from the Bumazyan FMBA hospital, the Respondent observes, inter alia, that: (i) it is strange that it only appears in the present proceedings before the CAS and has never before been offered as an explanation; (ii)

-the volume of urine listed for a sample could indicate the amount that was left over after a prior analysis and the date indicated on the list could be the date samples were brought to the Moscow laboratory, (iii) the Appellant fails to explain how a list of urine samples allegedly collected by a hospital for the purposes of a medical check-up ended up in the possession of the Moscow antidoping laboratory.
+In relation to the list of samples purportedly from the Burnazyan FMBA hospital, the Respondent observes, inter alia, that: (i) it is strange that it only appears in the present proceedings before the CAS and has never before been offered as an explanation; (ii) the volume of urine listed for a sample could indicate the amount that was left over after a prior analysis and the date indicated on the list could be the date samples were brought to the Moscow laboratory, (iii) the Appellant fails to